The customer journey seems to be pretty straightforward – but can become much more complicated as you expand into the details and different stages.

 If your users or customers are falling out of the customer journey during the activation stage, you need to gather data to know why this is happening.

-Direct customer feedback in the form of complaints, tickets and customer service calls can help you here.
-Product analytics also provide valuable insights into customer behavior to show you exactly where customers are dropping out.
+Direct customer feedback in the form of complaints, tickets, and customer service calls can help you here.
+Product analytics also provide valuable insights into customer behavior to show you exactly where users are dropping out so you can take steps to increase customer satisfaction and ultimately customer success.

 3. The Adoption Stage